uhasker/getting-things-done-in-next-js/src/chapter4/02-marking-up-text.md

 <p>This is the third paragraph of many, many paragraphs.</p>
 ```

-Visually paragraphs are represented as text blocks separated from surrounding content by blank lines.
+Visually speaking, paragraphs are represented as text blocks separated from surrounding content by blank lines.
 Paragraphs are commonly used to group related text.

 ### Breaking Up Text